millerlp/Allegro_A139x_8channel_mux/README.md

- library relies on the presence of a PCA9557 I2C expander to toggle the individual sleep lines on 8 Allegro A139x hall effect sensors, and then uses the Mayfly's onboard PCA9536 I2C expander to manipulate the address pins on a TMUX1208 analog multiplexer on the adapter board, to route the voltage output from a single A139x sensor to the Mayfly's onboard ADC (via Mayfly's analog input pin A0).
+ library relies on the presence of a PCA9557 I2C expander to toggle the individual sleep lines on 8 Allegro A139x hall effect sensors, and then uses the Mayfly's onboard PCA9536 I2C expander to manipulate the address pins on a TMUX1208 analog multiplexer on the adapter board, to route the voltage output from each A139x sensor to the Mayfly's onboard ADC (via Mayfly's analog input pin A0).

  This library is built to be compatible with the EnviroDIY ModularSensors library framework. https://github.com/EnviroDIY/ModularSensors